prakHr/prakHr/README.md

 </p>

 _ 👂 My name is Prakhar Gandhi
+- 🔭 Immediately available to join any company and prefer to do permanent WFH.
-- 🔭 I’m currently working in Standard Chartered Bank Global Business Services Private Limited @ Bangalore office on building solutions in Machine Learning, Deep Learning, Artificial Intelligence and Computer Vision.
+- 🔭 I’m currently working on making personal top 50 ideas and make them come to reality.
+Previously worked in Standard Chartered Bank Global Business Services Private Limited @ Bangalore office on building solutions in Machine Learning, Deep Learning, Artificial Intelligence and Computer Vision.
 - 📫 How to reach me: Through gprakhar0@gmail.com
 - 🌱 You can see what I am currently upto on https://metaverse-portfolio-website.vercel.app/